JBarnden/SiaVid/README.md

 They may also inherit from a subclass of one of those - a ReadFileWithCheese might inherit from a ReadFileAcquirer which inherits from Acquirer.

+Asynchronous calling of plugins is all handled in the base classes - as long as `Acquirer`s implement the `acquire()` method and `DataMiner`s implement the `build()` method, they should behave equivalently regardless of whether they are called via `Pipeline.performAcquire()`/`Pipeline.buildCorpus()` or `Pipeline.performAsyncAquire()`/`Pipeline.buildAsyncCorpus()`.

-Any setup specific to that given instance should be done in the constructor; once they are allocated in the pipeline they can only be replaced, not adjusted.
+Any setup specific to a given instance of a plugin should be done in the plugin's constructor; once allocated in the pipeline a plugin can only be replaced, not adjusted.

 ```Python
 search = MySearch(someSetupArgs)